Tutorial

 • *.fam (sample information file): Includes individual IDs, family structure, sex, and phenotype data.

 In fastGxE, missing genotype values for the focus SNP are imputed using the mean genotype.
-However, it is recommended to preprocess missing genotypes with Beagle or other mputation software for improved accuracy.
+However, it is recommended to preprocess missing genotypes with Beagle or other imputation software for improved accuracy.

 Data File Format #